alicolville/Weight-Tracker/readme.txt

   - Weight entry forms.
 What do we do?
 Option for no weight?
     - Modify commented out code in ws-ls-entry-form for optional weight values
   - Custom field only form
-  - Shortcodes like starting and latest weight.
-What if those weights are empty?
-  - League tables / stats.
-How do these work with null dates
   - Examine all SQL queries that reference WE_LS_TABLENAME

 Files OK: PRO:  harris-b, macro-calc, bmr, shortcode.wlt, challenges, awards, meta-fields, stats